top of page

 Step 1: Secure a Wedding Permit

-All weddings within Rocky Mountain National Park require a special use permit.
-The park limits the number of ceremonies per day to ensure the preservation of its beauty and visitor experience.
 Permits cost $300, and you can apply through the official park website.
-Make sure to book early as dates fill up quickly, especially during the peak season (June through September).
+Make sure to book your permit well in advance.
+Dates fill up quickly, especially during the peak season from June to September.

 Bride in white dress stands on a wooden bridge gazing at snowy landscape and mountains under a sunny sky.
 Serene and picturesque setting.